-Further 10.
-The Commissioner may, for the purpose of, and prior to, information making a decision whether or not to grant an application for a in support mineral rightapplication.
+10. The Commissioner may, for the purpose of, and prior to, making a decision whether or not to grant an application for a mineral right---

 - (a) request the applicant to furnish such further relevant information as he or she considers necessary; and - (b) make such consultation or investigation as he or she considers necessary.